-The school response might include a sanction (in accordance with our Behaviour Policy and procedures) such as a detention, SLT supervision or a fixed-term exclusion to allow the pupil to reflect on their behaviour.
+Our response might include a sanction (in accordance with our Behaviour Policy and procedures) such as a reflection, SLT supervision or a fixed-term exclusion to allow the pupil to reflect on their behaviour.

-The school will, where appropriate, consider the potential benefit, as well as challenge, of using managed moves or exclusion as a response, and not as an intervention, recognising that even if this is ultimately deemed to be necessary, some of the measures referred to in this Policy may still be required.
+We will, where appropriate, consider the potential benefit, as well as challenge, of using managed moves or exclusion as a response, and not as an intervention, recognising that even if this is ultimately deemed to be necessary, some of the measures referred to in this Policy may still be required.

-A permanent exclusion will only be considered as a last resort and only where necessary to ensure the safety and wellbeing of other children in the school or, where the Head teacher, in their absolute discretion, considered the actions of the pupil(s) has damaged the school's ethos or reputation.
+A permanent exclusion will only be considered as a last resort and only where necessary to ensure the safety and wellbeing of other children in our school or, where the Head teacher, in their absolute discretion, considered the actions of the pupil(s) has damaged our school's ethos or reputation.

-Disciplinary interventions alone are rarely able to solve issues of child on child abuse, and the school will always consider the wider actions that may need to be taken, and any lessons that may need to be learnt going forward.
+Disciplinary interventions alone are rarely able to solve issues of child on child abuse, and we will always consider the wider actions that may need to be taken, and any lessons that may need to be learnt going forward.